alexholcombe/wordsLettersRSVPhorizVert/analysis/README.md

 McCloskey patient MBL

--Need to analyze one ring
--Need to send to Charlie for bootstrapping
+-Sent to Charlie for bootstrapping